lk911/vscode-rag-extension/README.md

-# wehavecursorathome README
+# cursorathome README

-This is the README for your extension "wehavecursorathome".
+This is the README for your extension "cursorathome".
 After writing up a brief description, we recommend including the following sections.

 ## Features